 “Antiques.
 I don’t understand them and they’re beyond my budget.
 Nobody even collects anymore.
 They’re not for me.”
 A persuasive introduction to buying antiques and integrating and using them in today’s homes.
 The state of the antiques market and the different meanings of the word value are considered, and we take a look at what current and future generations of collectors are buying, why they are buying it and how they are displaying it.

 The antiques market has changed dramatically and now pieces that were made during the 1970s can fetch many times more than a piece made in the 1770s.
 Why has the teak sideboard you threw out become so desirable?
 Who is this Eames guy?
 Drawing a blank with Timo Sarpaneva?
 Who’s buying what and what are they doing with it?
-This practical and inspirational lecture looks at furniture, ceramics, glass, lighting and metalware, identifies key designs and designers, and the examines the revolutionary design movements they began.
+Focusing on Scandinavia, Italy, America and Great Britain, this practical and inspirational lecture looks at furniture, ceramics, glass, lighting and metalware, identifies key designs and designers, and the examines the revolutionary design movements they began.

 The 1950s–70s saw a renaissance in Czech glass design that re-established the Bohemian region’s global reputation in this area.
 From behind the Iron Curtain, skilled designers pushed the boundaries of 20th century glass design and produced unique art glass masterpieces that went on to inspire visually stunning, highly innovative and commercial ranges.
 Despite this, the designers responsible were rarely named.
 Until today, the designs they produced have been typically forgotten or misattributed.
 This lecture reveals the work of seven influential designers across cut, blown and pressed glass, and considers the economic and political context that affected it.

 Michael Harris – Mdina Glass & Isle of Wight Studio Glass (Suitable for Zoom)